ran-isenberg/aws-lambda-mcp-cookbook/README.md

 The MCP server uses JSON RPC over HTTP (non stream-able) via API Gateway's body payload parameter.
 See integration tests and see how the test event is generated.

+**BE AWARE** - The pure Lambda variation has limited MCP protocol support, it's based used for tools only simple MCP.
+For full blown services, use the FastMCP variation.

+Native/pure Lambda example:

 ```python
 from aws_lambda_env_modeler import init_environment_variables
 from aws_lambda_powertools.logging import correlation_paths